Cyb3r-Assassin/Phase_Blaster/README.md

 sudo ./Phase_Blaster.sh 0.0.0.0

-Alternative modes -d will perform just a host discovery.Very useful for importing results into nessus scans.
+Alternative modes -d will perform just a host discovery.Very useful for importing results into Nessus scans.
 User may go back at any time and perform a -ff which will perform an nmap aggressive scan against the discovered hosts file.
 My favourite option is the -df which perform a discovery and then follow up with an nmap aggressive scan while delivery a progress output.

 **About**